In fact, Discover Bank provides online home banking products such as checking, savings, money market, certificates of deposit, and IRAs.

 What are the Account Fees for a Discover Online Savings Account?

 Discover is up front about all of the costs and fees associated with their accounts.
-They state on their website that, “Our online savings account has first fee forgiveness and no hidden fees.”
-They want their customers to know what they are signing up for.
+Furthermore, they state on their website that, “Our online savings account has first fee forgiveness and no hidden fees.”
+That said, they want their customers to know what they are signing up for.

 |Monthly maintenance fee||$0.00|